How does Linked Benefit Long-Term Care Insurance work?

 • Long-term Care Benefits – These benefits can cover home health care, nursing home care, and adult daycare.
 Benefits increase as your annuity value increases.

-• Premium Guarantee – Unlike Traditional Long-Term Care Insurance where the premium is Guaranteed Renewable and could increase, the price of a Linked Benefit Long Term Care policy is set, is not Guaranteed Renewable, and do not increase.
+• Premium Guarantee – Unlike Traditional Long-Term Care Insurance, where the premium is Guaranteed Renewable and could increase, the price of most Linked Benefit Long-Term Care policies is set, is not Guaranteed Renewable, and does not increase.

 Taxation

 Linked Benefit Long-Term Care Insurance may provide payments for care due to a chronic illness or injury.
 As a result, anything not used for your care can be passed on to your heirs in a death benefit.
-You can pay for it with a single payment or multiple payments with the premium set issue that does not have an option to increase.
+You can pay for it with a single payment or multiple payments, with the premium set at issue, which does not have an option to increase.